tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 #### 3.2.1 Inputs to Tests (non-normative)

-Each Test is defined to take a specific set of input terms (`Information Elements`, generally [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021)), and then perform some tightly specified evaluation of those inputs to produce a specific output (the Response, see below).
+Each Test is defined to take a specific set of input terms (`Information Elements`), generally [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021), but `Information Elements` may be from other vocabularies (such as [Dublin Core](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/), e.g. `dcterms:license`).
+The Test performs some tightly specified evaluation of those inputs to produce a specific output (the Response, see below).
 All of the BDQ `Validation`, `Issue`, and `Amendment` Tests examine a set of Darwin Core terms from a `Single Record` (e.g., from a single `dwc:Occurrence` record) rather than looking at the input term(s) over multiple records.

 Consider the Test [VALIDATION_EVENTDATE_STANDARD](../../terms/bdqtest/index.md#VALIDATION_EVENTDATE_STANDARD).
 It takes as input value of the `Information Element` `dwc:eventDate` from a `Single Record`, and then asks, "Is the value of dwc:eventDate a valid ISO date?".
 It will then produce a Response describing the conclusion it reached when analyzing that record.